Stirling Castle: Nether Bailey

 Beyond the North Gate, the Nether Bailey occupies the northern end of Castle Hill.
 Surrounded by defensive walls, the area contains a 19th-century guard house and gunpowder stores, and the modern tapestry studio.
 There was formerly access to the Nether Bailey from Ballengeich to the west, until the postern was blocked in response to the threat of Jacobite rebellion.

 Gardens

 There are two gardens within the castle, the southern one including a bowling green.
 Below the castle's west wall is the King's Knot, a 16th-century formal garden, now only visible as earthworks, but once including hedges and knot-patterned parterres.
 The surviving octagonal earthwork mount was the work of the gardener William Watts and architect James Murray in 1629.
 The gardens were built on the site of a medieval jousting arena known as the Round Table, in imitation of the legendary court of King Arthur.

+The castle park held deer and white cattle.
+Mary, Queen of Scots, organised the hunt of a white bull as part of the entertainments at the baptism of James VI in 1566.
+In 1595, an excequer official John Skene noted that the park still held "deir and quhyt ky" and could include meadows for haymaking.